 These are available from most hardware shops or online.
 Take the auger and push it into the toilet pipe until you reach the blockage.
 Rotate the auger, while pushing down to break up the blockage.
 You may be able to pull out the blockage with the auger.
 Once finished, flush the toilet to see if it has worked.
 This is unlikely to work for solid objects.

+You could minimise the chances of something undesirable happening through our preventive maintenance.
 For tough to remove blockages or emergency drain unblocking, call the team at Trent’s Drains.
 We treat blocked drains in Bristol and the South West and our team has years of experience.
-Call 0117 949 0155 today.
+Call 0117 949 0155 today for toilet unblocking service in Bristol and near you.